 He gallops now into that dark hysteria,

 The rotten sanguinary of Nietzsche.

-A delicate wood sliced clean by a crashing ax, he will be called,
+A delicate wood sliced clean by crashing ax, he will be called good and faithful servant,

 A stolen Bukowski book that whispers when it rains,